AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
     <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-27/acsd-48634-js-errors-when-google-analytics-content-experiments-enabled.html">ACSD-48634: JS errors when Google Analytics Content Experiments enabled:</a> The ACSD-48634 patch fixes JS errors on a staging update page when Google Analytics Content Experiments is enabled.
-This patch is available when the Quality Patches Tool (QPT) 1.1.27 is installed.
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.27 is installed.
     </td>
     <td> New article </td>
     <td> Mar 16, 2023</td>